Coru89/tway/src/index.md

 metaDesc: Tway is a web development agency that builds modern and fast websites.
 socialImage: ''
 heroHeading: A Web Development, E-commerce
-heroHeading2: '& Intranet Agency.'
+heroHeading2: "& Intranet Agency."
 heroHeading3: Looking for a blazing-fast website, e-commerce or Intranet solution?
   Look no further.
-heroImage: /images/night-sky-fancy.png
+heroImage: "/images/night-sky-fancy.png"
 page_sections:
 - template: cards-with-icon
   backgroundColor: white